Foreign policy of the Biden administration: Northern Triangle

 The Northern Triangle refers to the three Central American countries of Honduras, El Salvador, and Guatemala, usually in reference to the nations' poverty, political instability, and crime/violence as motivating factors of their residents' legal and illegal immigration to the United States.

-Mexican President López Obrador said that President Biden has pledged $4 billion for development in Honduras, El Salvador, and Guatemala.
+Mexican President López Obrador said that President Biden pledged $4 billion for development in Honduras, El Salvador, and Guatemala.
 Secretary of State Antony Blinken said on February 6 that agreements with those three countries to send asylum-seekers back to those countries until their cases were heard were suspended.

 Vice President Kamala Harris visited Guatemala as part of her first foreign trip in office.
-In Guatemala City, Harris held a joint press conference with Guatemalan President Alejandro Giammattei where she issued an appeal to potential migrants, stating "I want to be clear to folks in the region who are thinking about making that dangerous trek to the United States-Mexico border: Do not come.
+In Guatemala City, Harris held a joint press conference with Guatemalan President Alejandro Giammattei where she issued an appeal to potential migrants, stating, "I want to be clear to folks in the region who are thinking about making that dangerous trek to the United States-Mexico border: Do not come.
 Do not come."